mircleat/Game2D/README.md

 ### Release
 [Are you comfortable with having this project visible to the broader public?
 This would allow you, for example, to put it on a resume or showcase to potential employers.  _All_ group members must agree to making the project public, or else it will remain private.]

+### High Level Documentation for Testing
+Unit tests were implemented for all applicable functions, especially those that format data to be displayed onto the screen, and those accessing and processing data through APIs.
+These were done through methods such as mocking.

+Interface and system tests were implemented manually through user input and demos.
+For example, we know that a function works when its intended result shows up on the screen.

 ###

 Issue #7 - Personalize Gitlab has been completed